svalinn/DAGMC/doc/usersguide/codes/dag-mcnp5.rst

 2. Defining DAGMC runtime parameters using the DAGMC input file
 3. Specifyinng additional parameters on the command line

-Geometry Metadata
+Geometry metadata
 ~~~~~~~~~~~~~~~~~

 In DAG-MCNP5, the geometry file can be used to define material and density
 assignments, boundary conditions, and tallies.

-Materials and Densities
+Materials and densities
 -----------------------

 The generic workflow description includes details on :ref:`grouping-basics`, but